Vegan Food in Taipei || Discover The Best Vegan Eats

 And bizarrely, I went to a festival recently where the main sponsor was… oat milk?!

-It’s not just the ‘new’ and innovative foods coming into Taiwanese culture that cause many to name Taiwan east Asia’s vegan paradise.
+It’s not just the ‘new’ and innovative foods coming into Taipei’s culture that cause many to name Taipei as east Asia’s vegan paradise.

-Taiwan actually has a bunch of traditional food that is ‘accidentally’ vegan (list below).
+Taipei actually has a lot of traditional food that is ‘accidentally’ vegan (list below).

 BUT.
 There are a few things to note.
-And I’d certainly be more than cautious to call Taiwan a vegan paradise…
+And I’d certainly be more than cautious to call Taipei a vegan paradise…

 Taiwan 7-Eleven is a unique feature of life in Taiwan, and a great one-stop-shop for visitors and locals with a huge range of products and services.

-Veganism/vegetarianism has been around in Taiwan for hundreds if not thousands of years.
+Veganism/vegetarianism has been around in Taipei for hundreds if not thousands of years.

 This is due to the Buddhist culture that promotes eating cleanly and avoiding the consumption of animals and their produce.
 And even avoids onions and garlic!